tfjmp/website/content/post/2022-538P/index.md

 - **Schedule** (<1 page): You should be as precise as you can, identify important milestones, and make sure you allocate time to write the report and incorporate peers feedback.
+- **Distinction from Thesis** (1-2 paragraphs): You can and you are encouraged to work on a topic related to your thesis.
+However, your project **must** be distinct from your main research.
+You must explicit this distinction (in some cases, a single sentence is enough).

 ### Report Instruction